Bjornstad Logo The Vikings of Bjornstad

 My goal was to create a stone that looks no more than 20 or 30 years "old", when it is seen by our audiences, not the full 11 centuries the original has survived.

-The original stone weighs in the neighborhood of 1,470 pounds.
+The original Stora Hammars I stone weighs in the neighborhood of 1,470 pounds.
 Ours is about 1,450 pounds less - and considerably more portable as a result.
-Our runestone also avoids some of the "anatomical" aspects of the original; we visit classes full of children nine years old and younger, so it seemed like a sensible authenticity trade-off.
+Our runestone also avoids some of the "anatomical" aspects of the original.
+We visit classes full of children nine years old and younger, so it seemed like a sensible authenticity trade-off.

 Image source: http://christianization.hist.cam.ac.uk/images/html/sweden2-image.html